Are you looking for information about offers, devices or your account?

 Independent non-executive director

-• Chairman of the Audit, Risk and Compliance Committee and considered as a financial expert for purposes of this committee
+• Chairman of the Audit, Risk and Compliance Committee and considered a financial expert for purposes of this committee

 • Member of the Remuneration Committee